animshamura/All-Documentation/metallb-bgp-installation.md

     kubectl apply -f https://raw.githubusercontent.com/metallb/metallb/v0.13.3/manifests/namespace.yaml

 ### Step 2 : Install and Configure VyOS
   You need a separate VM to operate VyOS.
-Therefore, you have to download the night build images of VyOS from their official website.Then, configure VyOS form the VyOs CLI.
+Therefore, you have to download the night build images of VyOS from their official website.
+For installing VyOS in a VM, you must choose any of Debian realises of the linux distributions.
+Then, configure VyOS form the VyOs CLI.
 You have to login with default user and password which is vyos in both cases.

     configure
     set interfaces ethernet eth1 dhcp